-As the same model is used for pre-training and fine-tuning, in order to understand our pipeline we will start by introducing the proposed model architecture including the different sub-modules and the population graph construction.
-Afterwards we give details about the pre-training and fine-tuning procedure.
+As the same model is used for pre-training and fine-tuning, to understand our pipeline we will start by introducing the proposed model architecture including the different sub-modules and the population graph construction.
+Afterward, we give details about the pre-training and fine-tuning procedure.